NathanLe056/ECE1779Project/README.md

 ![Tournament details page](assets/tournament-details-page.png)

-From the tournament details page, the url can be shared with others so that they may have a direct link to this specific tournament's details.
+From the tournament details page, the URL can be shared with others so that they may have a direct link to this specific tournament's details.

 ## Joining a Tournament as a Player